 Achieve your Human Resource Management degree by finding a quality option you can afford.
 Explore best value schools below.
-In 2016 12,737 Human Resource Management undergraduate students graduated with bachelor degrees from degree programs in the U.S. The average salary of a Human Resource Management grad is $38,020 in their early career and $64,657 in mid-career.
+In 2018 12,202 Human Resource Management undergraduate students graduated with bachelor degrees from degree programs in the U.S. The average salary of a Human Resource Management grad is $38,020 in their early career and $64,657 in mid-career.
 However, students report earning anywhere from $30,157 to $58,144 in their early career, and $46,244 to $95,335 in mid-career, depending on the program.

 In order to get the most from your degree, find a college that offers great quality for a fair price.
 College Factual's "Best for the Money" ranking takes into account both the positive outcomes of students and the total cost of a degree.
 To learn more about the methodology behind this ranking see this article about our best value colleges by major methodology.

 If you're looking for the very best training available in Human Resource Management you can't do better than Brigham Young University - Provo.
-The surrounding area of a major city is tremendous for students seeking out considerable possibilities for social networking, adventure, and life.
+Brigham Young University - Provo is among the largest schools in Utah.

 Any student who is interested in Human Resource Management has to take a look at Central Michigan University.
 Central Michigan University is among the largest schools in Michigan.

 Due to its dedication to superior educational standards and an annual price of $19,714, Central Michigan University is a great bang for your buck.
 Considering the fact that 7.0% of college grads are in default, Central Michigan's default rate of 4.9% is quite notable.
 Videos from Central Michigan are a good way to explore university.

 It's hard to beat Western Michigan University if you want to study Human Resource Management.
 Situated in Kalamazoo, Michigan, this university is best suited for students who blossom in an urban atmosphere.